zilishen/documentation/content/nginx-one/how-to/proxy-setup/set-up-nginx-proxy-for-nginx-one.md

 - task
 tags:
 - docs
-title: Use NGINX as a proxy for NGINX One
+title: Set up NGINX as a proxy for NGINX One
 toc: true
 weight: 300
 ---